 - SuperDuper (PreK - 8th grade)

-This link provide assistance with improving developmental, articulation and language skills (expressive and receptive).
+This link provides assistance with improving developmental, articulation, and language skills (expressive and receptive).

 - The Writing Machine (PreK - 1st grade)

-This iPad app is essential for providing a roadmap to literacy based on foundation that starts with specific concepts related to language, print awareness and concept.
+This iPad app is essential for providing a roadmap to literacy based on a foundation that starts with specific concepts related to language, print awareness, and concept.

 - Wilbooks (PreK - 3rd grade)

 This site has available over 1,000 of our titles (both English and Spanish) online to read for free, educational videos, poetry pages, and downloadable word searches.